-But soon it's dark and not even twelve hours on that van is enough to make my fellow travelers shut up.
-Eventually, we have to make a pitstop in the middle of the highway so people can pee and stretch their legs and stuff... and immediately the old woman loses her chicken.
+But soon it's dark and we have to make a pitstop in the middle of the highway so people can pee and stretch their legs and stuff... and immediately the old woman loses her chicken.
 In the middle of the fucking road.
 Pitch dark.
 Somewhere in northern Mexico.
 She starts screaming.